basva923/PhoneAcitvity/README.md

 6. The app should now be installed on the Garmin device.

 ## Some screenshots
 The main screen with the gps status and some info.
-The number of successfull messages will be shown ones the activity is started.
+The number of successfull messages will be shown ones the activity is started. <br>
 <img alt="" src="screenshots/main_screen.png" width="200px">

 The start/stop button can be used to start/stop/pauze/resume/delete the activity.
-The following menu is shown when the activity is shown:
+The following menu is shown when the activity is pauzed: <br>
 <img alt="" src="screenshots/pauzed.png" width="200px">

 ## Build